2/19/2025

 President and Chief Executive Officer

-I believe there's always more that can be done, Ganshem.
-And, you know, I think we've we are looking at, you know, really all elements of the business.
-And I just kind of highlighted on the engineer material side of things with those action steps that we're taking to reduce complexity.
-We have some of the similar things on the on the asset field side of the house as well.
+Well, I believe there's always more that can be done, Gancham.
+And, you know, I think we've shown that with cost, given where you know, the demand landscape is at.
+We are looking at, you know, really all elements of the business.
+And I just kind of highlighted on the engineering material side of things with those action steps that we're taking to reduce complexity, we have some of the similar things on the acetyl side of the house as well.
 And so it's really about kind of taking a no stone unturned approach to everything that we're doing.
-And also then looking at really almost every single customer interaction on how we can drive incremental opportunities and then also make sure we're really extracting full value on the margin side.
+And also then looking at really almost every single customer interaction on how we can drive incremental opportunities, and then also make sure we're really extracting full value on the margin side.

 speaker